Skip to main content

 How ChainTax handles airdrops

 1. Known Merkle distributors.
 ChainTax recognises airdrop claim contracts for UNI, ENS, 1INCH, OP, and ARB.
-These are classified as INCOME at high confidence, with fair market value looked up automatically.
+These currently use a conservative Income treatment, with fair market value looked up automatically.
+The separate review check makes clear that contract recognition does not settle the HMRC service/trade facts.

 2. One-sided inbound detection.
-For airdrops from protocols ChainTax does not yet have a specific handler for, the engine detects one-sided inbound token receipts (tokens arriving without a corresponding outbound transfer) and classifies them as INCOME at medium confidence.
+For airdrops from protocols ChainTax does not yet have a specific handler for, the engine may identify a one-sided inbound token receipt.
+The mechanism, valuation and Income Tax facts still require review.

-3. Correct cost basis from day one.
+3. Consistent conservative basis.
 Income-classified airdrops enter your Section 104 pool at fair market value on the date of receipt.
-Every subsequent disposal uses the correct average cost basis — no manual adjustments needed.
+If the confirmed facts require a different treatment, correct the receipt before relying on later disposals.

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules can change, and individual circumstances vary.
 Always consult a qualified tax adviser before filing your Self Assessment return.
-HMRC guidance referenced: CRYPTO21200 (what counts as a disposal), CRYPTO21250 (airdrops), CRYPTO61100 (DeFi income), s104 TCGA 1992.
+HMRC guidance referenced: CRYPTO21250 (airdrop Income Tax), CRYPTO22350 (airdrop pooling), CRYPTO22300 (hard forks), s104 TCGA 1992.
 CGT rates: 18% basic / 24% higher from 30 October 2024 (Autumn Budget 2024).
 Income tax rates: 20% basic, 40% higher, 45% additional.

 Related articles